rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 You can download the zip file directly from [here](https://github.com/rfiorentino1/Flo-Tools/archive/master.zip)

+#Disclaimer:

+Support is only available through a volunteer based community.

+We invite anyone to contribute to this project.
+Please see license file for more details If you would like to modify the script.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 #System Requirements:

 Flo Tools supports Mac OS version 10.10 or later, and Pro Tools version 12.3 or later.
 Earlier versions of Mac OS and Pro Tools may provide limited functionality with Flo Tools, but have not been tested and are not guaranteed to function correctly.